mariafshan/automation/README.md

 Created to help me manage Facebook communities.
 Please do not use this code to spam.

-Features:
-  Auto tag people's name on Facebook comment box.
+Feature: auto tag people's name on Facebook comment box.